wurthless-elektroniks/elpiss/readme.md

 1. `python3 patch_7378.py`
 2. Feed `cbb_7378_patched.bin` into the ECC builder of your choice.

+Alternatively, you can use `elpis_glitch2.ecc` with J-Runner by selecting Nand -> Load Glitch2 XeLL.
+Remember to back up your NAND first!

 ## Okay, cool.
 When can we expect this to be widely supported/added to J-Runner?

 When enough people test it and any bugs that exist are fixed.
 I only have one Elpis, and thank the good